Al-Qaeda: Financing

 Al-Qaeda usually does not disburse funds for attacks, and very rarely makes wire transfers.
-In the 1990s, financing came partly from the personal wealth of Osama bin Laden.
-Other sources of income included the heroin trade and donations from supporters in Kuwait, Saudi Arabia and other Islamic Gulf states.
+In the 1990s, financing came partly from the personal wealth of bin Laden.
+Other sources of income included the heroin trade and donations from supporters in Kuwait, Saudi Arabia, and other Gulf states.
 A 2009 leaked diplomatic cable stated that "terrorist funding emanating from Saudi Arabia remains a serious concern."

-Among the first pieces of evidence regarding Saudi Arabia's support for al-Qaeda was the so-called "Golden Chain", a list of early al-Qaeda funders seized during a 2002 raid in Sarajevo by Bosnian police.
-The hand-written list was validated by al-Qaeda defector Jamal al-Fadl, and included the names of both donors and beneficiaries.
-Osama bin-Laden's name appeared seven times among the beneficiaries, while 20 Saudi and Gulf-based businessmen and politicians were listed among the donors.
+Among the first pieces of evidence regarding Saudi Arabia's support for al-Qaeda was the "Golden Chain", a handwritten list of early al-Qaeda funders seized during a 2002 raid in Sarajevo by Bosnian police.
+The list was validated by al-Qaeda defector Jamal Al-Fadl, and included the names of both donors and beneficiaries.
+Bin Laden's name appeared seven times among the beneficiaries, while 20 Saudi and Gulf-based businessmen and politicians were listed among the donors.
 Notable donors included Adel Batterjee, and Wael Hamza Julaidan.
-Batterjee was designated as a terror financier by the US Department of the Treasury in 2004, and Julaidan is recognized as one of al-Qaeda's founders.
+Batterjee was designated as a terror financier by the U.S. Department of the Treasury in 2004, and Julaidan is recognized as one of al-Qaeda's founders.

 Documents seized during the 2002 Bosnia raid showed that al-Qaeda widely exploited charities to channel financial and material support to its operatives across the globe.
 Notably, this activity exploited the International Islamic Relief Organization (IIRO) and the Muslim World League (MWL).
-The IIRO had ties with al-Qaeda associates worldwide, including al-Qaeda's deputy Ayman al Zawahiri.
-Zawahiri's brother worked for the IIRO in Albania and had actively recruited on behalf of al-Qaeda.
+The IIRO had ties with al-Qaeda associates worldwide, including al-Zawahiri.
+Al-Zawahiri's brother worked for the IIRO in Albania and had actively recruited on behalf of al-Qaeda.
 The MWL was openly identified by al-Qaeda's leader as one of the three charities al-Qaeda primarily relied upon for funding sources.